Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 Step 3: return { product, input }

 ## function: calculateWeight

 This is the weight of an individual rating r.
 It is called once for each r by the *calculate weighted average* function.
 The attenuationFactor is only included in the weight if the rater != seed user.

-- inputs: r, rater influence, attenuation factor, seed user
+- inputs: r, raterInfluence, attenuationFactor, seedUser
 - output: weight, a number between 0 and 1

+if seed user != rater:
+- weight = attenuationFactor * raterInfluence * r.confidence

+if seed user == rater:
+- weight = r.confidence (because raterInfluence = 1 by definition, and also attenuationFactor = 1 by definition for the seed user)

 ## function: calculateConfidence